-Specifically, during the Financial Year, the Company stepped up its participation in marketing events and roadshows with the domestic and international financial community organised by the three corporate brokers (Equita, BNP Paribas Exane, Mediobanca), including by participating in the STAR Conference organised by Borsa Italiana in March 2022.
-All the presentations delivered to participants were made available to the public on the Company website.
+Specifically, during the Financial Year, the Company stepped up its participation in marketing events and roadshows with the domestic and international financial community organised by the two corporate brokers (Equita, Mediobanca), including by participating in the STAR Conference organised by Borsa Italiana in March 2023.
 In addition, following the approval of quarterly, half-yearly, and annual financial disclosures, the Company organised conference calls with investors and financial analysts (open to the public, with connection details freely accessible on the Company website), the transcripts of which are likewise freely accessible on the Company website, in both Italian and English.